DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## For Steve

 - [ ] Retro: Mid-term - how do we start to collect justification for tool use in Defra after March?
 (Agree with Phil and Ryan)
-- [ ] Steve to setup calls with Jenny Taylor and Richard Baines re: governance
+- [ ] Steve to setup calls with Jenny Taylor (service assessments) and Richard Baines re: governance

 ## To Do

-- [ ] Deployment plan for Code Checker to CDP
-- [ ] Add caveat to playbook re: draft state
 - [ ] Write workflow for refactoring in playbook
 - [ ] Write workflow for testing in playbook
 - [ ] Write workflow for product analysis
-- [ ] Developer demo - community of practice next Thurs
+- [ ] refactor the language-specific section re: new cursorrules format
+- [ ] Retro: Adding additional .cursorrules for dev levels, e.g. Junior learning prompts - Learn with AI section in the playbook
+- [ ] Demo governance checklist tool for Dave Thomas
 - [ ] Read through Dave Thomas's shared links (on the vpn):

 	This is our [SharePoint page for service readiness](https://defra.sharepoint.com/sites/Community3272/SitePages/Welcome-to-Service-Readiness-on-GIO-Connect.aspx).
 This will be a much more complete description of it than I could give.
 That has the templates for the service design pack and the SDRB presentation.
 They’ve added operational to the start of everything since I last looked.
 If you want more detail Kerrie-Anne Conder is a good person to speak to, although quite busy.